Rapinder Kaur Registered Art Therapist, Registered Psychotherapist, Founder, Managing Director She/Her

 Cassandra (they/them) is a non-binary Drama Therapist, Registered Psychotherapist and Clinical Supervisor working with children and adults.
 Cassandra specializes in supporting the 2SLGBTQIA+ community, neurodivergent individuals and folks with Obsessive Compulsive Disorder.
 Cassandra approaches their work with the guiding belief that their clients are the experts of their lived experiences.
 This leads Cassandra to practice with a strength-based, identity/person-centred approach with an anti-oppressive, anti-racist and attachment-informed lens to therapy & trauma work.
 Cassandra is also the Community Connections & Advocacy Coordinator at Art as Therapy, a role dedicated to enhancing team collaboration and community partnerships.
 Connection is at the heart of Cassandra's work at Art as Therapy.
 Cassandra provides support online and in person out of our Orangeville office.

-Natasha Cooze Registered Psychotherapist Art Therapist She/her
+Arshin Agashteh Registered Psychotherapist (Qualifying) Art Therapist She/her

 Mariska Dickison, Registered Psychotherapist (Qualifying) Art Therapist (DTATI Candidate) She/her